ElvisYong/smubabygptbot/README.md

 - **Navigation**: `🏠 Main menu` and `🔄 Change topic` buttons are always available in the context UI, and a compact footer shows during early turns.
 - **Tips menu**: Each flow includes a `💡 Tips` submenu with 2–3 quick references.
 - **Type-your-own**: `💬 Type my own question` lets users free-type; follow-ups are AI-first.

+Caregiver-specific additions:
+- Tips include **📄 ECDA step-by-step** (short summary with a link to the PDF).

 ---